srusskih/project-euler-clojure/README.md

 ## Usage

 I hope you will never use it.
+I hope

 ## License